caleb531/automata/docs/regular-expressions.md

 - `&`: Intersection.
 Ex: `a&b`
 - `.`: Wildcard.
 Ex: `a.b`
 - `^`: Shuffle.
 Ex: `a^b`
+- `{}` : Quantifiers expressing finite repetitions.
+Ex: `a{1,2}`,`a{3,}`
 - `()`: Grouping.

-This is similar to the python RE module but this library does not support any other special character than given above.
+This is similar to the Python `re` module, but this library does not support any special characters other than those given above.
 All regular languages can be written with these.

 Preferably the tools for the same can be imported as: